Elementary Counseling Services

 - Small Group Sessions – A small group setting with targeted students, groups may be specialty topics or general in nature.
 Topics may include but are not limited to: separation, divorce, friendship, social skills, paying attention, study skills, anger control, death etc. Students, staff or parents may make a request for student participation in a small guidance group.

-- Social Skills Program: As part of our counseling program we will be adding a new School Social Skills Program for 2018-2019 entitled, Second Step.
+- Social Skills Program: Our Counseling team uses a program called Second Step.
 This research based and successful school program helps children learn how to make friends, manage their emotions, solve problems, and deal with peer pressure in constructive ways.

 - Class Guidance Lessons – Lessons are presented by the counselor to individual classes as scheduled by the classroom teacher.